DjayselPessoa/projetoPFN/README.md

 In the part about the program within the program execution there are links to sites that were used as a reference THAT WILL OPEN YOUR BROWSER!

 NO LINK IS HARMFUL, BUT CHECK ANYWAY!

+HOW TO USE:
+- the options mostly are the numbers at the beginning of each option
+- to Entrar, Criar and Sair use the first letter of each word ( e, c, s )
+- for options 'A' and 'B' use 'a' and 'b'

 IMPORTANT:
 - The initial SAVE.csv must contain a line with the Labels: COD,NOME,SENHA,SCORENAME plus a blank line below.